affinitydb/doc/strengths.md

 Super-types can pre-exist sub-types, and when sub-types are declared they don't modify, invalidate or hide super-types, or force any manual reorganization of the data.
 Types can be specialized and combined.
 Objects can match multiple types (aka [classes](./terminology.md#class) or categories).
-Use-cases that imply a proliferation of sub-types are not an issue for mvStore.
+Use-cases that imply a proliferation of sub-types are not a problem for mvStore.
 Software components are free to interact with super-types or sub-types, at their convenience.

 ##No need to model attributes as entities